davidyu8/gouda-group-project/README.md

-#2.
-Recipe Generation
+## Recipe Generation

-In this section, we'll develop a __recipe generation__ function.
+In this section, we develop a __recipe generation__ function.
 It allows a user to input ingredients, and generate recipes using models trained on recurrent neural networks.
 At the moment, we're working with an __LSTM__ (long short-term memory) model, and a __GRU__ (Gated Recurrent Units) model.

 ```python
 import tensorflow as tf